 Provisions in our third amended and restated certificate of incorporation and fourth amended and restated bylaws may have the effect of delaying or preventing a change of control or changes in our management.
-Our third amended and restated certificate of incorporation and amended and restated bylaws include provisions that:
+Our third amended and restated certificate of incorporation and fourth amended and restated bylaws include provisions that:

-- authorize our Board to issue, without further action by the stockholders, up to 50,000,000 shares of undesignated preferred stock; - subject to certain exceptions, require that any action to be taken by our stockholders be effected at a duly called annual or special meeting and not by written consent; - specify that special meetings of our stockholders can be called only by a majority of our Board or upon the request of the Chief Executive Officer; - establish an advance notice procedure for stockholder proposals to be brought before an annual meeting, including proposed nominations of persons for election to our Board; - establish that our Board is divided into three classes, with each class serving three-year staggered terms; - prohibit cumulative voting in the election of directors; and - provide that vacancies on our Board may be filled only by a majority of directors then in office, even though less than a quorum.
+- authorize our Board to issue, without further action by the stockholders, up to 50,000,000 shares of undesignated preferred stock; - subject to certain exceptions, require that any action to be taken by our stockholders be effected at a duly called annual or special meeting and not by written consent; - specify that special meetings of our stockholders can be called only by a majority of our Board or upon the request of the Chairperson of the Board or the Chief Executive Officer; - establish an advance notice procedure for stockholder proposals to be brought before an annual meeting, including proposed nominations of persons for election to our Board; - establish that our Board is divided into three classes until the annual meeting of the stockholders to be held in 2022, with each director serving a one-year term; - prohibit cumulative voting in the election of directors; and - provide that vacancies on our Board may be filled only by a majority of directors then in office, even though less than a quorum.